ncsa/community_code_reference/docs/source/CM1_rst/index.rst

 E. Known issues
 ~~~~~~~~~~~~~~~

-For some (high resolution input), the model can┬áhang without giving an
+For some (high resolution input), the model can hang without giving an
-error message, until its time in the queue runs out.┬á To our knowledge,
+error message, until its time in the queue runs out.
+To our knowledge,
 it only occurs when one has chosen to use the Morrison microphysics
 routine.

-HereΓÇÖs what the output file looked like when that was happening:
+Here’s what the output file looked like when that was happening:

 ::

    --------------------
       nwrite =  1
    Test_10m_0_000001_s.dat
    Test_10m_0_000001_u.dat
    Test_10m_0_000001_v.dat
    Test_10m_0_000001_w.dat
         2d vars
         s vars
    -----------------